traefik/yaegi/CONTRIBUTING.md

 Once the proposal is approved, a Pull Request can be opened.
 If you want to provide early visibility to reviewers, create a [Draft Pull Request].

-We will also require you to sign the [Containous Contributor License Agreement] after you submit your first pull request to this project.
+We will also require you to sign the [Traefik Contributor License Agreement] after you submit your first pull request to this project.
 The link to sign the agreement will be presented to you in the web interface of the pull request.